romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can you enable GitHub Advanced Security features for all repositories in an organization on GitHub Enterprise Cloud?
+Q: How can you enable GitHub Advanced Security features for all repositories in an organization on GitHub Enterprise Cloud?
 <details><summary>Show the answer</summary><p>

 - **In the Code security and analysis section of the organization settings**